CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/goods-receipt.md

 # Goods Receipt

+This guide explains the settings and options available for configuring the Goods Receipt process.
+Each configuration point below provides flexibility and is designed to meet various business requirements.

+---

 ![Goods Receipt](./media/custom-configuration-goods-receipt.webp)

-**After picking an Item, auto return to** – the option allows you to choose to which window the application goes after picking an Item.
+1. **After picking an Item, auto return to** – After picking an item, this option lets you choose the window to which the application should return.
     <details>
     <summary>Click here to expand</summary>
     <div>